ap-csp-whs-2024-2025/intro-assignment-Jennifer087/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is I have 4 siblings.
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: What's your favorite color?
 * List your sports and extracurriculars you participate in Academic Decathlon & Rocketry